 Coordinated School Health

 With over 25 years of continuous research and development of our programs, CATCH is the Coordinated School Health Program with the most scientific evidence of effectiveness.
-And, it is the only program that provides a Coordination Kit: our step-by-step guide to organizing the many influencers of child wellness.
+And, it is the only school health education program that provides a Coordination Kit: our step-by-step guide to organizing the many influencers of child wellness.

 The below information pertains to schools nationwide.
 If you are interested in compliance with Texas-specific mandates, visit our Texas Coordinated School Health page.

 What is Coordinated School Health?